Sheffield Teaching Hospitals NHS Foundation Trust: Facilities

 Sheffield Children's NHS Foundation Trust is a separate organisation.

-The trust provides care for over 2 million patients annually, it also provides clinical education for medical students from the University of Sheffield and Sheffield Hallam University.
-The trust uses the Lorenzo patient record systems.
+The trust provides care for over 2 million patients annually, it also provides clinical education for students of healthcare professions from the University of Sheffield and Sheffield Hallam University.
+The trust uses the Lorenzo patient record systems but will changeover to Oracle Cerner in 2024.

 Performance

 The trust employs 18,000 staff and had a budget of £1.2 billion in 2019/2020.
 It has been rated as Good overall by the Care Quality Commission and is one of only a small number to have achieved a Good rating in every one of the five domains which the Care Quality Commission use to rate a NHS organisation – Well Led, Caring.
 Responsive, Safe and Effective.

 The trust is lead provider for the South Yorkshire and Bassetlaw NHS vaccination programme.